 If for some reason you find it difficult to compose by coinciding your subject with one of the four points, try a general off-center composition approach.

 By doing so you achieve something else in your photos and that leaves some room around your subject.
 This space is known as negative space in photography.
 Negative space is that space in a photo which is not occupied by the main or secondary subjects.
 Negative space gives room to the viewer to wander around and explore in a photo.
 Once the eyes of the viewer don’t find anything relevant it comes back and gets fixed on the main subject.

-The latest iPhone 6 has it and it is a feature that should make life a lot easier for wannabe smartphone portrait photography enthusiasts.
+The iPhone has it and it is a feature that should make life a lot easier for wannabe smartphone portrait photography enthusiasts.
 What is this feature really?
 It is like bringing your subject to focus but instead of using a manual focusing ring on DSLR lenses, you tap on the screen where your subject appears.

 The phone immediately focuses on that point.
 This feature is available on some prosumer DSLR cameras.
 This is a fast and reliable method for greater focusing accuracy.
 Unfortunately, however, this technology is not available with all smartphone brands.